jiafulow/HLTrigger-HLTanalyzers-test-openHLT/README.md

 - **Important**: Please edit [openHLT2PAT.TEMPLATE](openHLT2PAT.TEMPLATE) and disable the lines under the comment block "User stuff".
 These are stuff that is interesting to the author, but probably not to anyone else.
 - FastTimerService clashes with SubProcess, so it has to be disabled in any input HLT config file.
 - To do a skim, append `-s skimfiles/skimHLTPFMET150_cfi.py` as an argument to [openHLT2PAT.py](openHLT2PAT.py).
 - Global tag for openHLT comes from the provided HLT config.
-This behavior is different from the official version, where it is hardcoded (see [official/openHLT.TEMPLATE](official/openHLT.TEMPLATE)
+This behavior is different from the official version, where it is hardcoded (see [official/openHLT.TEMPLATE](official/openHLT.TEMPLATE) ).
 - Gloabl tag for PF2PAT is hardcoded in [openHLT2PAT.TEMPLATE](openHLT2PAT.TEMPLATE).
+- For 7_1_X, only the standard PAT sequence is run, not the PF2PAT sequence as for 5_3_X.
 - To run CRAB jobs, it's easiest to use the [dump.py](dump.py) file that is produced when `cmsRun openhlt_go.py` is executed successfully.
 - To run only offline reconstruction, substitute `openHLT2PAT` by `onlyPAT` everywhere.